corpus-io/tokenize.it-smart-contracts/README.md

 In addition to the right to mint, there is also a minting allowance, which needs to be issued by the Minteradmin. this is tored in the map `mintingAllowance`

 ### Requirements
-We expect that the companies issuing a token through corpus need a control about who can transact with the token for compliance reasons.
+We expect that the companies issuing a token through tokenize.it need a control about who can transact with the token for compliance reasons.
 There are two ways to control who can transact with the token:
 1. The `TransfererRoleAdmin` can give the `Transferer` -role to individual addresses
-2. We as corpus will maintain a list of addresses with fine-grained properties.
+2. We as tokenize.it will maintain a list of addresses with fine-grained properties.
 The `Requirement`-role can then choose which requirements are necessary to transfer the tokens.
 In case they set requirements to 0, everyone can freely use the token.

 ## Investments